sourcery-ai/sourcery-analytics/docs/source/user_guide.rst

 In :py:mod:`.analysis` there are several high-level functions for calculating, and optionally aggregating, metric results over a collection of nodes.
 To perform analysis like the CLI commands described above, use these functions.

-For more details about how
+For more details about how these functions work, keep reading below.

 .. doctest::